carlos-gg/digitalgarden/content/AI/Supervised Learning/Gaussian Process.md

 title: "Gaussian Process"
 ---

-> In probability theory and statistics, a Gaussian process is a stochastic process (a collection of random variables indexed by time or space), such that every finite collection of those random variables has a multivariate normal distribution, i.e. every finite linear combination of them is normally distributed.
-The distribution of a Gaussian process is the joint distribution of all those (infinitely many) random variables, and as such, it is a distribution over functions with a continuous domain, e.g. time or space
+> In probability theory and statistics, a Gaussian process (GP) is a stochastic process (a collection of random variables indexed by time or space), such that every finite collection of those random variables has a multivariate normal distribution, i.e. every finite linear combination of them is normally distributed.
+The distribution of a Gaussian process is the joint distribution of all those (infinitely many) random variables, and as such, it is a distribution over functions with a continuous domain, e.g. time or space.
+A machine-learning algorithm that involves a Gaussian process uses lazy learning and a measure of the similarity between points (the kernel function) to predict the value for an unseen point from training data.
+The prediction is not just an estimate for that point, but also has uncertainty information - it is a one-dimensional Gaussian distribution (which is the marginal distribution at that point).

 ## Resources
-- A machine-learning algorithm that involves a Gaussian process uses lazy learning and a measure of the similarity between points (the kernel function) to predict the value for an unseen point from training data.
-The prediction is not just an estimate for that point, but also has uncertainty information—it is a one-dimensional Gaussian distribution (which is the marginal distribution at that point).
 - https://en.wikipedia.org/wiki/Gaussian_process
 - http://scikit-learn.org/stable/modules/gaussian_process.html
 - [A Practical Guide to Gaussian Processes](https://drafts.distill.pub/gp/ )